vdb86/screensaver.digitalclock/README.md

 - Background image (Users can select one colored background image from the list)

 This screensaver is configured for every skin separately since it has to use Fonts defined by the skin!

+Skin developers have an option to use skin.custom which will override xml file used for a certain skin, this way if you're developing a skin you don't have to mess around too much with screensaver's xml files.
+Take a look at the skin.custom - example.
+Your skin.custom file won't be affected by any screensaver.digitalclock updates.

-If the skin is not on the list the screensaver won't work with it:
+If the skin is not on the list the screensaver will use default font names from confluence (It might not look pretty but it will work with any skin):

 - Aeon Nox 5
 - Aeon MQ5